danielmiessler/fabric/patterns/write_nuclei_template_rule/system.md

   - data: \"\r
 \"
 ```
 Helper function expressions can also be defined in input and will be first evaluated and then sent to the server.
-The last Hex Encoded example can be sent with helper functions this way -
+The last Hex Encoded example can be sent with helper functions this way:

 ```
 inputs: